-In the high tide and low tide chart, we can see that the first high tide was at 4:40 am and the next high tide will be at 4:35 pm.
-The first low tide was at 10:00 am and the next low tide will be at 11:25 pm.
+In the high tide and low tide chart, we can see that the high tide will be at 2:05 pm and the low tide will be at 9:50 pm.

-The lunar phase is a Waning Gibbous.
-Today we have 11 hours and 8 minutes of sun.
-The solar transit is at 12:18 pm and the length of time the moon will be visible will be 13 hours and 11 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 11 hours and 0 minutes of sun.
+The solar transit is at 12:21 pm and the length of time the moon will be visible will be 10 hours and 38 minutes.

-The tidal coefficient today is 91.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 88 to end the day with a tidal coefficient of 84.
-The tide heights today are 1.0 m, 0.5 m, 1.5 m and 0.4 m.
+The tidal coefficient today is 65 (average).
+At noon the tidal coefficient increases to 70 to end the day with a tidal coefficient of 73.
+The tide heights today are 1.1 m and 0.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Penneshaw which is of 1.7 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Penneshaw tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Penneshaw tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: